-We identify children with Special Educational Needs and Disability (SEND) by whole-school tracking, monitoring, collaborating with previous settings, medical reports, and the 'New Arrivals' Policy.
+We identify children with SEND through whole-school tracking, monitoring, collaborating with previous settings, medical reports and the 'New Arrivals' Policy.

 Your child's class teacher will continually assess how they are progressing with their learning.
 If a child is working below age related expectations or is making slower than expected progress, we will consider whether they need extra support.
-For some children this will become clear very early on their school journey, for others it may not become apparent until later into Key Stage Two.
+For some children, this will become clear very early on in their school journey.
+For others, it may not become apparent until later into Key Stage Two.

-If your child has been identified as having a Special Educational Need or Disability before they join us, the SENDCo at their previous school or nursery should contact the School and pass on information about your child's needs.
+If your child has been identified as having a special educational need and/or disability before they join us, the SENDCO at their previous school or nursery should contact the school and pass on information about your child's needs.